MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -EmailAddresses
-!!!
-Exchange Server 2010

-The EmailAddresses parameter specifies the e-mail alias of the mail-enabled user.
-All valid Exchange e-mail address types may be used.
-You can specify multiple values for the EmailAddresses parameter as a comma-delimited list.

-Exchange doesn't validate custom addresses for proper formatting.
-You must ensure that the custom address you specify complies with the format requirements for that address type.
-Because X.400 addresses are considered custom addresses in Exchange, they're also not validated, and you must provide the correct syntax when specifying an X.400 address.

-!!!
-Exchange Server 2013

-The EmailAddresses parameter specifies the email alias of the mail-enabled user.
-All valid Exchange email address types may be used.
-You can specify multiple values for the EmailAddresses parameter as a comma-delimited list.

-Exchange doesn't validate custom addresses for proper formatting.
-You must ensure that the custom address you specify complies with the format requirements for that address type.
-Because X.400 addresses are considered custom addresses in Exchange, they're also not validated, and you must provide the correct syntax when specifying an X.400 address.

-!!!
-Exchange Server 2016

 The EmailAddresses parameter specifies all the email addresses (proxy addresses) for the recipient, including the primary SMTP address.
 In on-premises Exchange organizations, the primary SMTP address and other proxy addresses are typically set by email address policies.
 However, you can use this parameter to configure other proxy addresses for the recipient.
 For more information, see Email address policies in Exchange 2016 (https://technet.microsoft.com/library/bb232171.aspx).

 Valid syntax for this parameter is \<Type\>:\<emailaddress1\>,\<Type\>:\<emailaddress2\>....
 The optional \<Type\> value specifies the type of email address.
 Some examples of valid values include: